Kalixie/Single-Cell-RNA-seq-Analysis-of-Macrophage-Responses-to-Influenza-Infection-in-Mice/README.md

 ##### Figure 1: Quality control violin plot after filtering.
 The violin plot shows the distribution of number of detected genes (nFeature_RNA), total UMI counts (nCount_RNA), and mitochondrial transcript percentage (percent.mt) across all five timepoints D02, D05, D08, D14, after applying nFeature_RNA > 200 and percent.mt < 15% (bottom).

 The majority of cells in the Seurat object displayed between 1,000 and 3,500 detected genes (nFeature_RNA), total molecules between 5,000 and 8,000 (nCount_RNA), and most mitochondrial transcripts appeared below 10%.
-The distributions were consistent across all timepoints as the data was likely pre-processed by the original authors.
-After filtering thresholds were applied the distributions were mostly unchanged suggesting that the data is of high quality.
+The distributions were consistent across all timepoints, as the data was likely pre-processed by the original authors.
+After filtering, thresholds were applied, and the distributions were mostly unchanged, suggesting that the data is of high quality (Figure 1).

 <div align="center">